emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mongodb.md

-# Save device data to PostgreSQL using the Rule Engine
+# Save device data to MongoDB using the Rule Engine

-In this article, we will simulate the temperature and humidity data, and publish these data to EMQ X Cloud via the MQTT protocol, and then we will use the EMQ X Cloud rule engine to store the data to PostgreSQL.
+In this article, we will simulate the temperature and humidity data, and publish these data to EMQ X Cloud via the MQTT protocol, and then we will use the EMQ X Cloud rule engine to store the data to MongoDB.

 Before you start, you will need to complete the following: